Our Strategy: “Empowering customers. Shaping markets.“

 Two Specialized Companies, Each Starting from a Very Good Position

 In response to a fundamentally altered market environment, we intend to divide E.ON into two distinctly focused and financially strong publicly listed companies.
 The future E.ON will focus on the new energy world and become an energy-solutions provider.
-We intend to transfer our conventional upstream and midstream businesses to a new company named Uniper, which will focus on the conventional energy world.
-Initially, E.ON will retain a minority stake in Uniper.
+As per 1st January.
+2016, the conventional generation and energy trading businesses were combined into a distinct company, Uniper, which will focus on the classic energy world.
+E.ON plans to spin off the majority of Uniper to E.ON’s shareholders in the second half of 2016.